 After learning about the coffee culture and its history, it’s not a strange thing to smell coffee aroma on every step in Vietnam.

 There are two main types of coffee beans – Arabica and Robusta.
-Arabica requires much more effort to grow since it’s only growing on high places, and its maintenance requires loads of resources.
+Arabica requires much more effort to grow since it’s only growing in high places, and its maintenance requires loads of resources.
 Also, Arabica has up to 2% of the caffeine in the beans which translates into a mild and pleasant cup of coffee.

 Robusta, on the other hand, features a bitter taste and, overall, a potent coffee.
 Central Highlands serves as the ideal ground for growing Robusta beans that feature around 3% of caffeine levels.

-Vietnamese people usually add broken ice and condensed milk to their coffee.
+Vietnamese people usually add broken ice and sweetened condensed milk to their coffee.
 Ice dilutes the strength and bitterness while condensed milk creates a sweet taste and creamy texture.

 As you know, Vietnamese coffee is everywhere, but still, it’s not so popular around the world.
 What is the reason behind it?

 Well, Vietnam exports coffee beans to huge corporations that repack and make a cheap instant coffee ready for resale.
 Basically, Vietnam sells a tremendous amount of coffee beans at a low price to companies like Starbucks or Nestle, that later pack the same coffee in their brands and enjoy massive profits.